Primordial Gravitational Waves in Running Vacuum Cosmologies

 \section{Introduction}

-In the last decade, many authors have proposed cosmological models driven by a time dependent vacuum energy density, $\rho_{\text{vac}}(t) = \Lambda(t)/8\pi G$.
-The leitmotiv of such an idea is related to two basic difficulties of the standard $\Lambda$CDM model (constant vacuum energy density).
-One is that a dynamical $\Lambda(t)$-term may solve the so-called cosmological constant problem because in this case the vacuum energy density relaxes to its present value and one may argue that $\Lambda$ is small today because the expanding Universe is too old.
-The other is that a dynamical-$\Lambda$ may also solve the so-called cosmic coincidence problem, i.e. the fact that the time-varying matter energy density and the (constant) vacuum energy density have the same order of magnitude nowadays.
+In the last decade, many authors have proposed cosmological models driven by a { ``running vacuum'' energy density, $\rho_{\text{vac}}= \Lambda(H)/8\pi G$.} The leitmotiv of such an idea is related to two basic difficulties of the standard $\Lambda$CDM model (constant vacuum energy density). {Firstly, a dynamical $\Lambda(H)$-term} may solve the so-called cosmological constant problem because in this case the vacuum energy density relaxes to its present value and one may argue that $\Lambda$ is small today because the expanding Universe is too old.
+Secondly, a dynamical-$\Lambda(H)$ term may also solve the so-called cosmic coincidence problem, i.e. the fact that the time-varying matter energy density and the (constant) vacuum energy density have the same order of magnitude nowadays.

-Since long ago, many different phenomenological decay laws for $\Lambda(t)$ were proposed in the literature (see \cite{Ozer1986, Carvalho1992, Lima1994, Overduin1998} for the oldest literature and \cite{N1,N2} for more recent articles).
+Since long ago, many different phenomenological decay laws for $\Lambda(H)$ were proposed in the literature (see \cite{Ozer1986, Carvalho1992, Lima1994, Lima1996, Overduin1998} for the oldest literature and \cite{N1,N1b,N2,N2b} for more recent articles).
 The predictions of the latest models have also been confronted with the available observational data and the results compared with the predictions of the standard $\Lambda$CDM cosmology \cite{Basilakos2009,Basilakos2012}.
-There are also some attempts to justify theoretically a ``running vacuum" and the plethora of phenomenological decaying vacuum laws based on different methods, as for instance, the thermal instability of a de Sitter spacetime \cite{Gasp} and the renormalization group technique in curved spacetimes \cite{Shapiro2002,Sola2011}.
-Some alternative approaches try to represent the interacting $\Lambda(t)$ models through a Lagrangian description \cite{Poplawski2006}, by a mixture of a scalar field interacting with the radiation bath \cite{Maia2002,Bessada2013}, as in the so-called warm inflationary model \cite{Berera}, or still based on the quantum mechanics probability of unstable states \cite{Marek15}.